itxtx/solar_prediction/README.md

 *Note: The high Capped MAPE on the original scale is expected, as percentage-based errors become very large when the true radiation values are close to zero.*

-### Visualizations

-#### Training History

-The training and validation loss decreased consistently, with the model stopping early at epoch 89 as validation performance plateaued, preventing overfitting.

-*(Image placeholder for `model.plot_training_history()`)*

-#### Predictions vs. Actuals

-The model's predictions align almost perfectly with the actual values on the test set, as shown by the tight clustering around the ideal y=x line.

-*(Image placeholder for the Predictions vs. Actuals scatter plot)*

-#### Time Series Forecast

-A plot of the predictions overlaid on the actuals for a sample of the test set shows the model's ability to capture the dynamic patterns of solar radiation.

-*(Image placeholder for the time series forecast plot)*

-#### Prediction with Uncertainty

-The MC Dropout method provides a 95% confidence interval, giving insight into the model's certainty for each prediction.

-*(Image placeholder for `plot_prediction_with_uncertainty()`)*

 -----